digipost/signering-docs/source/adressering-av-undertegner.rst

 See :ref:`Signing in portal flow with addressing by e-mail / SMS <signing-in-portal-flow-without-national-identity>` for more information and visual examples.

-2. Address using national identity number
+2. Addressing signers by their national identity number
 ================================
 To address using a national identity number, you must know the signer's national identity number.
 Addressing using a national identity number is the safest way to reach the recipient, since it requires logging in with an electronic ID in order to read and sign.